Kolkata Rainbow Pride Walk: 2003

 After 1999, the pride walk in Kolkata hadn't been organised again until June 2003.
 Rafique-Ul-Haque-Dowjah-Ranjan had rekindled the idea again, which resulted in Kolkata's second pride march.
 The walk was organised by Integration Society and other groups like Amitie.
 The second pride walk of Kolkata was attended by around 50 people.
 The walk had started from Park Circus Maidan and had ended at Jagabandhu Institution.

 During the 2013 pride walk, some participants had asked a photojournalist to cover the walk sensitively in the media.
 The photojournalist had taken offence and ha threatened that he had the power to paint a very negative picture of the march.
 Because of the altercation, the march was stalled for a few minutes.

 2004

 The 2004 pride march saw a four-fold increase in the turnout for the walk from the 2003 march.
 Over 200 people participated in the 2004 walk.

 2005

 Buoyed by the response received during the 2004 pride march, in 2005 an entire week of celebration was hosted.
 The events of this week-long celebration involved a 3-day film festival, seminars at American Centre, activities at Infosem, a day of interaction with parents and another day for media briefings.
 The music video "Pokkhiraaj" (Pegasus), by the Bengali rock band Cactus was also released in the Rainbow week.
-This video used blue apple to symbolise LGBT people and relations.
+This video used blue apple to symbolise LGBTQ people and relations.
 The event culminated in a pride march.